Steven Ashworth: Professional career

 After going unselected in the 2025 NBA draft, Ashworth signed with the Indiana Pacers as a free agent.
 He was waived on September 23.
 On November 5, the Noblesville Boom, the NBA G League affiliate of the Indiana Pacers, announced Ashworth would be on the 2025-2026 roster.

+On January 2, 2026, he signed a contract with VET CONCEPT Gladiators Trier of the German Basketball Bundesliga.

 Personal life

-Ashworth is a member of the Church of Jesus Christ of Latter-day Saints and did a two-year trip as a missionary before enrolling in college.
+Ashworth is a member of the Church of Jesus Christ of Latter-day Saints and served two years as a missionary in Indiana prior to enrolling in college.
 He married Peyton in 2022 and the couple had a child, Tommy Jay, who was born in June 2024.